KWIKERRR/aeroscapes-semantic-segmentation/README.md

 This repository contains a comprehensive implementation of a deep learning model for image segmentation using TensorFlow Garden.
 The model is designed for the task of segmenting images into different classes.

 ## Aeroscapes Semantic Segmentation Dataset
 The code is tailored for the Aeroscapes dataset, a challenging benchmark for semantic segmentation tasks.
 The dataset consists of images captured in outdoor environments with diverse scenes.
 It is annotated with pixel-wise labels for 12 different classes, including road, building, vegetation, and more.
-The dataset is available here[https://www.kaggle.com/datasets/kooaslansefat/uav-segmentation-aeroscapes/data].
+The dataset can be accessed [here](https://www.kaggle.com/datasets/kooaslansefat/uav-segmentation-aeroscapes/data).
 ### Dataset Structure
  - ImageSets
      - trn.txt (list of training file names)